| ||Structural verification of payloads and system hardware for human rated vehicles|

 The Structural Verification process can be summarized as follows:

-The Structural Verification of ISS (International Space Station) Payloads is an important task needed to ensure the safety and the performance of the payload hardware during all ground and flight events to which it is subjected.
-It is a rather long process, especially if the payload is launched on board the shuttle NSTS (National Space Transportation System).
+The Structural Verification of ISS (International Space Station) Payloads and system hardware is an important task needed to ensure the safety and the performance of the payload hardware during all ground and flight events to which it is subjected.
+It is a rather long process, especially if the hardware is launched in hard-mounted configuration.

-In line with the SVP, the Payload Developer develops a payload structural design based on existing preliminary (design limit) loads and initial mathematical models structurally representative of the payload.
+In line with the SVP, the Hardware Developer develops a structural design based on existing preliminary (design limit) loads and initial mathematical models structurally representative of the hardware.
 The design limit loads come from the launcher and ISS generic requirements and, since are based on former missions experience and measurements, are supposed to envelope the actual flight ones.
-This, as described below, must be verified prior to the flight of the payload.
-The loads affecting the payload design are of many types.
+This, as described below, must be verified prior to the flight.
+The loads affecting the design are of many types.
 They are listed below.

 - Assembly and Installation